jpype-project/jpype/doc/userguide.rst

 - Inner classes appear as member of the containing class.
 Thus to access them import the outer class and call them as members.
 - Non-static inner classes cannot be instantiated from Python code.
-Instances received from Java code that can be used without problem.
+Instances received from Java code can be used without problem.

 .. _import: